 4K is more than 4K

 Does this mean that 4K Blu-ray is a scam whenever it contains movies not natively mastered that way?
 No, because there's more to the 4K standard that resolution alone.
 For this reason the new Blu-ray disc standard is officially called Ultra-HD Blu-ray to draw attention to the overall benefits besides resolution.
 The most prominent upgrade would be HDR, or high dynamic range.
 This gives not only brighter brights and deeper, more detailed blacks but also a larger range of colors for more vivid, lifelike imagery.
 Utilizing a 4K rendering of native 2K content, especially in the case of 4K streaming services, also leads to a cleaner overall picture without the plague of compression artifacts that frequent standard HD streams.
 Another potential benefit is HFR, or high frame rate.
 While movies are generally filmed at 24 frames per second, and many TV shows at 30, Ultra-HD Blu-ray allows up to 60 frames per second resulting in amazing fluidity of movement and elimination of judder that often plagues horizontal movement in films.
-While many consumer phones, cameras and camcorders have the option of recording in this format, only a handful of Hollywood movies have been made that way and out of them only one has been released on Ultra-HD Blu-ray.
+While many consumer phones, cameras and camcorders have the option of recording in this format, only a handful of Hollywood movies have been made that way and out of them only two have been released on Ultra-HD Blu-ray.

 4K coexists with 3D